VincentToups/shadchen.scm/README.md

 `(or sub-patterns ...)`

 Matches any of the `sub-patterns`.
 Given the nature of pattern matching, each sub-pattern must result in the same set of bound values.
+This is checked statically, and it is a macro-expansion time error to try to `or` with disjoint patterns.

 `(and sub-patterns)`

 Matches ALL of the `sub-patterns` or fails.
 Sub patterns do not need to bind the same symbols (and in general will not).

+`(let bindings ...)`

+Always succeeds and bindings the implied values/name pairs in bindings, like a let expression.

+eg:

+    `(match (some-value) ((let (x 10) (y 11)) (list x y)))`

+returns `(10 11)`, regardless of what `(some-value)` evaluates to.
+A combination of `or` and `let` can allow you to provide default bindings in the case of what would otherwise be a failed match.